wiltomdus/RocketGPS/README.md

 - Save Position: Tap save icon to store current location
 - Clear Data: Tap delete icon to remove saved position

+## Roadmap

+This project will be updated as needed if bugs or new features are needed.
+If you want a new feature and/or support for bluetooth low energy devices, feel free to create an issue and I will look into it.

 ## License